oof-bar/commerce-example-adjuster/README.md

 ## Installation

-To install the module, follow these instructions.
+To install the module, download this repository as a ZIP, unpack it, and put the folder into your project's `modules` directory, named `exampleadjuster`.

-Ensure your module is loaded on every request by adding entries to your `app.php` file:
+Ensure the module is loaded on every request by adding entries to your `app.php` file:

 ```php
 return [